-- None of the corridors that form part of the means of escape are dead ends. - 5) The means of escape are protected to prevent the spread of fire and smoke. - 6) The communal landing / staircases are protected by use of notional FD30s fire doors with vision panels.
+- 4) None of the corridors that form part of the means of escape are dead ends. - 5) The means of escape are protected to prevent the spread of fire and smoke. - 6) At the time of the assessment, items were seen in the corridor outside of Flats 4, 5, and 6.
+An email was sent to the Housing Officer requiring removal of these items.

+The communal landing / staircases are protected by use of notional FD30s fire doors with vision panels.
 It was noted that some communal doors have been replaced with nominal FD30s fire doors.